quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.rst

     hardware_compile(test_sched, mapping_config)

-When using real outputs, the backend automatically maps the the signals to the correct output paths.
+When using real outputs, the backend automatically maps the signals to the correct output paths.
 We note that for real outputs, it is not allowed to use any pulses that have an imaginary component i.e. only real valued pulses are allowed.
 If you were to use a complex pulse, the backend will produce an error, e.g. square and ramp pulses are allowed but DRAG pulses not.

 .. warning::